yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 ### Calculating instance minutes

-Yugabyte measures vCPU use in “Instance-Minutes,” which are added up at the end of the month to generate your monthly charges.
+Yugabyte measures vCPU use in "Instance-Minutes," which are added up at the end of the month to generate your monthly charges.
 The total instance capacity cost across all your clusters is the sum of instance-minutes across all clusters multiplied by the base per minute rate card ($.00416666666/minute).

 Pricing is per instance minute consumed for each instance, from the time an instance is launched until it is terminated.